 Scientific Research Program

-Supported by graduates and post graduate students from the University of Adelaide and Flinders University, research projects are undertaken to contribute to the mainstream curriculum, in particular Mathematics, Science,, Humanities and English.
+Research projects are undertaken to contribute to the mainstream curriculum, in particular Mathematics, Science,, Humanities and English.
 The purpose is to place students in an environment that mirrors what actually happens in the real world.
-Students may experience what it is like to be a National Park Ranger, Naturalist, Marine Biologist, Geologist and Scientist.
+Students may experience what it is like to be a National Park Ranger, Marine Biologist and Scientist.
 The following are examples of what may be undertaken:

 Research Projects provide a valuable opportunity for boys to experience the intellectual challenge of science based research.